PJ Judge: Early life

 The son of Peter and Eileen Judge, Judge was the youngest of five children.
 He grew up in Finglas, attending school in Marlborough Street before leaving at age 14 to work with his father, who ran a small pig feed business.
 He later worked as a delivery boy for a bread company and had a job making cots.

-Judge had a stammer as a child, and dropped out of school aged 12.
+Judge had a stammer as a child.

 Criminal career

 Judge was involved in crime from an early age, and his criminal activities started when he robbed a firearms dealer at age 13, for which he spent two years in St Conleth's Reformatory School in Daingean.
 Having spent his teenage years in and out of institutions, he began leading a burglary gang of other youths in the area.

 He was charged with the robbery of over £1,000 from a savings bank in Fairview in August 1979; the van he used had been registered in the name of his associate William "Jock" Corbally.
 Under police questioning, Corbally told him he had loaned the van to Judge.
 Judge was given a ten year sentence for this, and as a result he developed a grudge with Corbally.
-He was charged with firearm possession relating to an attempted robbery of a post office in Ballyfermot in February 1980, for which he was convinced and sentenced to a further 10 years in prison for it; a 1984 article detailed that Judge had gone on hunger strike while in Mountjoy Prison.
+He was charged with firearm possession relating to an attempted robbery of a post office in Ballyfermot in February 1980, for which he was convicted and sentenced to a further 10 years in prison for it; a 1984 article detailed that Judge had gone on hunger strike while in Mountjoy Prison.
 He was released after serving nine years total for both offenses.
 It was not until about 1990 that Judge entered the drug trade, introduced to it by his neighbour John "The Mexican" McKeown, a cannabis dealer in Dublin city.
 By the time of his murder, his gang controlled the trade of heroin and cannabis in Finglas, Cabra and Ballymun.

 Judge was believed to have been behind the April 1993 murder of Michael Godfrey.
 Godfrey, 56, had been an associate of Judge and the two had run a counterfeiting scam together.
 After serving prison time in Britain, Godfrey returned to Ireland.
 He set up a front company with the aim of importing cannabis for sale, but after the cannabis that arrived turned out to be a different type than the one that was expected, Judge demanded Godfrey get his money back.
 Godfrey instead sold it to Peter "Fatso" Mitchell of John Gilligan's gang for nearly double the price.
 After Godfrey refused to pay Judge the money he had received for the deal, Judge decided to have him killed.
 Two masked men armed with handguns abducted Godfrey from his North Circular Road home, and his body was later found in a field near Blanchardstown with two bullet wounds to the head.